pymor/pymor/docs/source/tutorial_mor_with_ml.md

 ```

 We observe that the data-driven surrogate is the fastest model and is used most
 often.
-The reduced basis model is also much faster than the full-order model
+The reduced basis model is on average slightly slower than the full-order model
+due to the frequent training of the data-driven model.
+We expect that the average runtime
+of the reduced basis model will decrease further when querying the hierarchy more often
-and used quite frequently.
-The full-order model is only used a few times and
+and less retraining of the data-driven model is required.
+The full-order model is only
-was never required after building a suitable reduced space.
-It is important
+used a few times and was never required after building a suitable reduced space.
-to remark that the runtimes of the full-order model and the reduced basis
+It is important to remark that the runtimes of the full-order model and the reduced basis
 model also include the training times for the surrogates.

 Since {class}`~pymor.models.hierarchy.ModelHierarchy` accepts an arbitrary sequence of